 Situated about 40 miles southwest of Las Vegas, Goodsprings is accessed via State Route 161.
 Its seclusion is enhanced by the Mojave Desert landscape that envelops it, creating a buffer from urban sprawl.

-Getting there involves a drive through open desert roads, which I find adds to the anticipation of stepping back in time.
+Getting there involves a drive through open desert roads, which adds to the anticipation of stepping back in time.
 The town’s hidden location makes it a peaceful escape for those interested in history and solitude.

 4. Hiko: Oasis of Calm in Lincoln County